-Data Processing: In previous years allocation of all these costs was based on the usage of the mainframe by system type.
-However, with the introduction of a new customer billing system, outside the mainframe, we have changed the allocation to be direct for mainframe costs, where the mainframe system time can be analysed, and then on the basis of number of computers in each Business Unit, for the remaining expenditure.
+Data Processing: In previous years allocation of these costs was based on the usage of the mainframe by system type.
+However, with the introduction of a new customer billing system, outside the mainframe, we have changed the allocation to be on the basis of FTE's in each Business Unit.